Dharma - Merit - Meditation - Nectar - Liberation - Emptiness - Process - Awakening

 In 1247, the monk Sakya Pandita became Godan Khan's teacher.
 When later Kublai Khan (1215 - 1294) became prominent, he also showed interest in Buddhism and was taught by Sakya Pandita's nephew, Phagpa Gyaltsen.
 When he became the "Great Khan" (in 1260), Phagpa became his imperial teacher.
 In 1268, three years after Phagpa was send back to Tibet to be installed as the Mongol vazal or vice-king of Tibet, the Mongols established their rule in Tibet and erected the administrative system.
 In that same year, the alphabet developed by Phagpa, devoid of Chinese characters, became the official writing of the Mongol Empire (it remained in use for 110 years).

 The Mongols began conquering the Song Chinese only as late as 1258, but because of the fierce resistence, this took more than two decades.
 In 1271, Kublai Khan named his own dynasty, the "Yuan", completing the destruction of the Song Chinese in 1279.
 The "Yuan" Dynasty was Mongol, not Chinese.
 Kublai Chan tried to separate both and his Forbidden City was intended to do just that.
-As a Mongol enclave in Beijing, its access was forbidden to the Chinese !
+As a Mongol enclave in Beijing, its access was forbidden to the native Chinese !

 Despite propaganda, the Mongols first subdued Tibet (1268) and then the Song Chinese (1279).
 So at the time when Tibet actually became a vazal of the Mongol Empire, the Song Chinese were still independent.
 The Mongols ruled both countries independently from each other and treated both in a different way, underlining their cultural autonomy.
 The Mongols, establishing "khanates" in both China & Tibet, did not establish Chinese authority over Tibet, although they brought both together under one rule.
 So it is not the case that Tibet became part of the Chinese Yuan Dynasty !
 The Mongols ruled both the Tibetans & the former Song Chinese.
 In 1368, the latter drove the Mongols beyond the Great Wall and initiated the Ming Dynasty.

 Meanwhile, in 1352, Changchub Gyaltsen rejected the Sakya Dynasty installed by Kublai Khan in Tibet.
 In 1358, he was accepted by the Mongols as the new vice-king, but he soon replaced Sakya-officials loyal to the Mongols.
 The dream of a "Tibetan Empire" never vanished.
 He died in 1364 and his nephew headed the so-called "Phamo Drupa-reign" or Gyaltsen Dynasty.
 In 1368, Tibet rejected any connection with the Mongols and became again independent.
 This is an important moment.
 Seeking a strong protector is not the same as having to obey the protector.
 Suzerainity is not the same as sovereignty.
-In matters of independence, Tibet identifies itself as a nation, but once independent succumbs to its fractions.
+In matters of independence, Tibet identifies itself as a nation, but once independent succumbs (again) to its fractions.

 At the end of the Phamo Drupa-reign (ca. 1434), a new fraction rose in power.
 This Rinpung fraction of kings backed the Red Hat Kagyupas and in ca.1500 this school found reasons to curtail the power of the fast growing Yellow Hat Gelugpas, the new Kadampas initiated by Tsongkhapa (1357 - 1419).
 Kagyu monks ransacked Gelug monasteries and destroyed them.
-From 1450 onwards, Tibetan fractions are constantly at war.
+From 1450 onwards, Tibetan fractions were constantly at war.
 In 1565, Tsang kings supporting the Kagyupas take over political power in Middle Tibet.
 The chaos was complete.
 The Tibetans, despite Lamaism & the constant building of monasteries, were unable to unite !

 Between the Mongols, conflicts were also unending.
 Although not a "Great Khan" or Emperor, Atlan Khan (1543 - 1583) was the most prominent leader of his time.
 He ransacked Chinese cities, and in 1550 burned the outer quaters of Beijing.
 In 1571, he signed a treaty with the Ming Emperor.
 Atlan Khan was not one of the loyal subjects of the Chinese Emperor, but wanted to be treated as an equal.